RGBCube/ThemeNix/README.md

 in {}
 ```

-If you don't want to use the base16 color names,
-there are also aliases that point to the base16 color.

 Themes also have templates, which generate templates with the color scheme.
 You can use a template by doing `themes.gruvboxbox-dark-hard.<template-name>`.